Kazyel/crud-go/README.md

 # REST CRUD Go API - A Simple Template

-A clean, extensible and scalable REST API built with Go, featuring user management with CRUD operations, authentication, and pagination.
+A clean and extensible REST API built with Go, featuring user management with CRUD operations, authentication, and pagination.

 ## 🚀 Features